Skip to content

 Why This Matters for You and Your Family

 When a manufacturing company like Preproduction Plastics suffers a breach, the exposed records often include names, addresses, phone numbers, email addresses, and sometimes dates of birth or Social Security numbers tied to employees, suppliers, or customers.
-If your family has done business with the company, worked there, or had any interaction that placed your information in its systems, that data is now circulating among criminals.
+If your family has done business with the company, worked there, or had any interaction that placed your information in its systems, that data may now be circulating among criminals.
 Stolen personal records rarely stay isolated; they become building blocks for identity theft, loan fraud, and targeted scams that can affect your credit, your taxes, and your children’s future opportunities.

 The Doxxing and Identity-Chain Risks